rixsilverith/nablagrad/README.md

 [![License](https://img.shields.io/github/license/rixsilverith/nablagrad?color=g)](https://mit-license.org/)
 ![Cpp Version](https://img.shields.io/badge/C%2B%2B-17+-green)

-# ∇grad (nablagrad) automatic differentiation engine
+# ∇grad: tensor processing library + automatic differentiation engine

+**NOTE: This library is in a pretty early development stage, so expect main branch to be broken from time to time.
+Also, the API is prone to frequent breaking changes.**

+Tensors, also known as multidimensional arrays, are ubiquitous data structures in many computing fields, such as machine learning and scientific computing, that can be used to represent high-dimensional data, incluing but not limited to images, audio, gradient vectors, any kind of matrix or the inputs of a mathematical function as a vector.

-Automatic differentiation is a technique to automatically perform efficient and analytically precise partial differentiation on a given mathematical function or expression.
+Automatic differentiation is a technique to automatically perform efficient and analytically precise partial differentiation on a given mathematical expression.

-*nablagrad* is yet another automatic differentiation engine supporting both forward and reverse-mode autodiff.
+∇grad (nablagrad) is yet another tensor processing library for C++ that incorporates an automatic differentiation engine supporting both forward and reverse-mode autodiff on tensors.

 Examples can be found in the [examples](examples) directory.

 ---